Thursday, April 09, 2026

 At the climax, Ellie, Grant and the kids are cornered by the three raptors who really are on the verge of building a spaceship and going to the Moon.
 This is when Rexy steps in, and literally becomes the hero of JP.

 Now Rexy does not show up in the two JP sequels, although both movies do feature T. rexes.
-The family of T. rexes in JP2 is from Isla Sorna.
+The family of T. rexes in The Lost World: Jurassic Park (JP2) is from Isla Sorna.
 The lone adult male T. rex in JP3 is unrelated to the family from JP2.
-Rexy then appears in three Jurassic World, Fallen Kingdom, and Dominion.
+Rexy then appears in Jurassic World, Fallen Kingdom, and Dominion.
 Rexy appears during the climax of Jurassic World.
-Battles and takes down the Indominus Rex, and pushes it into the jaws of the Mosasaurus.
+She battles and takes down the Indominus Rex, and pushes it into the jaws of the Mosasaurus.

 Then Rexy shows up right at the start of Fallen Kingdom.
 Here again, something similar happens.
 She attacks one of the mercs, they escape, but then the Mosasaurus gets him.
 Rexy is moving fast with strobe lighting, so had to play back at 50 per cent speed to capture this.